 Dependency injection is the practice of supplying dependencies to an object in its argument list instead of allowing the object to create them itself.
 Problem: Here's a class that manages the underlying database connection.
-How do you test the saveUserProfile() method separately from the database?
+How do you test it separately from the database?

 '''

 class Persistence {

 val repo = UserRepository() // Create the required repo instance

 fun saveUserProfile(val user: User) {

 repo.save(user)

 }

 }

 val persist = Persistence()

-persist.saveUserProfile(user) // save using the real database
+persist.saveUserProfile(user) // saves using the real hard-coded database

 '''